microsoft/PartnerResources/_docs/Skilling/AI ML Academy/content/Scenario-based Services.md

 ### Metrics Advisor

 Metrics Advisor is a part of Azure Applied AI Services that uses AI to perform data monitoring and anomaly detection in time series data.
-The service automates the process of applying models to your data, and provides a set of APIs and a web-based workspace for data ingestion, anomaly detection, and diagnostics, without needing to know machine learning.
+The service automates the process of applying models to your data and provides a set of APIs and a web-based workspace for data ingestion, anomaly detection, and diagnostics, without needing to know machine learning.

 #### Conceptual